FreddieV4/freddiev4.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>
 Hello!
-My name is Freddie Vargus and I'm currently a Data Science Engineer at <a href="https://www.indigoag.com/">Indigo Ag</a>, helping farmers sustainably feed the planet.
-Previously, I worked as an Engineer at <a href="https://www.crunchbase.com/organization/quantopian/">Quantopian</a>, building tools for quants.
+My name is Freddie Vargus and I'm currently a Machine Learning Engineer at <a href="https://overjet.ai/">Overjet</a>, building out the future of dentistry through ML infrastructure.
+In the past, I've worked as a Data Science Engineer at <a href="https://www.indigoag.com">Indigo Ag</a>, building out risk management and pricing APIs for growers, and as an Engineer at <a href="https://www.crunchbase.com/organization/quantopian/">Quantopian</a>, building tools for quants.
 </p>

 <p>